How to Reduce Food Waste at Home [VIDEO]

 5. Understand the difference between best before and expiry dates

 Do you know the difference between best before dates and expiry dates?
-Learn more about how long certain foods last to improve your confidence around food safety.
+Learn more about how long certain foods last to improve your confidence around food safety and visit this blog post to learn more about expiry vs best before dates.

 Check out Still Tasty as well as Love Food Hate Waste Canada for a handy list the shelf life of many foods.